Healthy Homes Assessment Bridge Pā

 Insulation Bridge Pā

-A well-insulated property can reduce condensation and lessen the likelihood of mould and dampness and will also make much easier to the household to hold warmth.
+A house that is well-insulated can reduce condensation and lessen the likelihood of dampness and mould, and it will make it easier for the house to keep the heat.

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 below floor R 1.3